eliascharbelsalameh/Fashion_MNIST-AI/README.md

-# MNIST-AI
-This AI model is designed to predict the types of clothing in images that are displayed in greyscale mode.

-Here's a basic README file for your Fashion-MNIST project based on the provided document:

----

 # Fashion-MNIST Project

 ## Overview
 This project is a part of the GEL521 Machine Learning course.
 It involves the implementation of machine learning models on the Fashion-MNIST dataset, a popular dataset used for benchmarking image classification algorithms.

-### Project Details:
-- **Course**: GEL521 - Machine Learning
-- **Instructor**: Dr. Hayssam Serhan
-- **Authors**: Antonio Haddad (202200238), Elias-Charbel Salameh (202201047)

 ## Objectives
 1. **Match the True Output**: The goal is to minimize mismatches between the predicted and actual values using Convolutional Neural Networks (CNN).